bitplane/alsof/README.md

-#
+# `alsof` - list open files GUI

-Gemini 2.5 Pro coding test: a TUI that lists open files
+Gemini 2.5 Pro coding test: a TUI that lists open files for a given process.

-IMO over-engineered slop, but it's a tool that I wanted and it made it with
+IMO this is over-engineered slop.
+I suspect the model was trained on finished projects then fine-tuned to produce code that is BEST CORRECT according to people who aren't Python devs.

+The result kinda works, but it's high cognitive load and deeply nested special cases by default.